exonum/exonum-doc/src/architecture/consensus.md

 # Consensus in Exonum

 Generally, a [consensus algorithm][wiki:consensus] is a process of obtaining an agreed result by a group of participants.
-In Exonum, the consensus algorithm is used to agree on the list of transactions in blocks added to the blockchain.
+In Exonum the consensus algorithm is used to agree on the list of transactions in blocks added to the blockchain.
 The other goal of the algorithm is to ensure that the results of the transaction execution are interpreted in the same way